Fernap/UberASMTool/assets/readme.txt

 command to point to the location of your ROM file.
 It can be given either relative to the UberASM Tool executable (like "../myrom.smc") or as an absolute path.

+3.5.
+If you're upgrading from 1.x and using an existing list.txt file, remove the line with "sprite-sa1:" (if it's there), and on the line with "sprite: ...", change "sprite" to "freeram".

 4. Add the resources you want to use to the list.txt file.
 For example, to use a resource named LRonoff.asm in the level/ folder for level 105, you'd